 We included randomised controlled studies that compared two postural drainage regimens (standard and modified postural drainage) with regard to gastroesophageal reflux in infants and young children (up to and including six years old) with cystic fibrosis.

-Two studies, including 40 participants, were eligible for inclusion in the review.
-The studies were different in terms of the age of participants, the angle of tilt, the reported outcomes, the number of sessions and the study duration.
+Two studies, involving a total of 40 participants, were eligible for inclusion in the review.
+We included no new studies in the 2018 update.
+The included studies were different in terms of the age of participants, the angle of tilt, the reported outcomes, the number of sessions and the study duration.
 The following outcomes were measured: appearance or exacerbation of gastroesophageal reflux episodes; percentage of peripheral oxygen saturation; number of exacerbations of upper respiratory tract symptoms; number of days on antibiotics for acute exacerbations; chest X-ray scores; and pulmonary function tests.
 One study reported that postural drainage with a 20° head-down position did not appear to exacerbate gastroesophageal reflux.
-However, the majority of the reflux episodes reached the upper oesophagus.
-The second included study reported that modified postural drainage (30º head-up tilt) was associated with fewer number of gastroesophageal reflux episodes and fewer respiratory complications than standard postural drainage (30º head-down tilt).
+However, the majority of the reflux episodes in this study reached the upper oesophagus (moderate-quality evidence).
+The second included study reported that modified postural drainage (30° head-up tilt) was associated with fewer number of gastroesophageal reflux episodes and fewer respiratory complications than standard postural drainage (30° head-down tilt) (moderate-quality evidence).
 The included studies had an overall low risk of bias.
+One included study was funded by the Sydney Children’s Hospital Foundation and the other by the Royal Children’s Hospital Research Foundation and Physiotherapy Research Foundation of Australia.
 Data were not able to be pooled by meta-analysis due to differences in the statistical presentation of the data.